Games-only app stores: what Skich and Onside mean for publishers

 Games-only stores are not a replacement for the broader alternative-distribution landscape — they’re a slice of it.
 The fuller picture, which we lay out in the alternative app stores pillar, includes general-purpose DMA marketplaces (Aptoide, AltStore PAL), platform-holder plays like the Epic Games Store going mobile self-publishing, and the Android-side OEM app stores that carry enormous volume in Asia and Latin America.

 Where do Skich and Onside sit in that map?
 They occupy the curated, discovery-led, iOS-DMA niche.
 They’re not chasing the volume an OEM preload deal delivers in Indonesia or Brazil; they’re chasing the quality of a self-selected, games-hungry iOS audience in wealthy markets where Apple’s install base is large and ARPU is high.
 That’s a deliberately narrower bet than Aptoide’s or AltStore’s.
+Aptoide itself has actually converged on the same games-only positioning on iOS — unlike its general-purpose Android catalogue — and paired it with the first Apple-approved native IAP on the platform; see our breakdown of Aptoide’s iOS marketplace for how its 10-20% commission model stacks up against Skich’s and Onside’s.

-One cost you have to model on any iOS-DMA marketplace, including these, is Apple’s Core Technology Fee — the per-install charge Apple levies on apps distributed through alternative iOS channels past a threshold.
+One cost you have to model on any iOS-DMA marketplace, including these, is Apple’s core-technology charge — and it is mid-transition, so check which version applies to your account.
+Apple’s documentation still describes the Core Technology Fee as “€0.50 for each first annual install per year over a one million threshold”, while also stating that Apple “will transition from the Core Technology Fee (CTF) to the CTC on digital goods or services” under a single EU business model.
+That successor, the Core Technology Commission, is 5% of digital sales — the rate Apple already applies to alternative marketplaces in Japan.
 We ran the break-even maths in what the Core Technology Fee actually costs a studio, and the headline applies here: the CTF rewards high-ARPU titles and punishes high-volume, low-monetisation ones.
 A games-only store’s high-intent audience helps on the ARPU side, but if your title is free, ad-monetised and install-heavy, run the numbers before you commit.

 The operational reality for a publisher

 The temptation with a discovery-led store is to treat it as a low-effort experiment — flip a build, list it, see what happens.
 That’s the same trap we warn studios away from with every alt-store.
 A games-only marketplace is still a real channel with its own integration surface.
+If you’ve already decided Onside is worth a shot, our step-by-step guide to publishing on Onside takes the operator’s view: what Apple gates, what the submission flow looks like, and what the stacked take-rate actually is.

 The build.
 Distributing through an iOS marketplace means an alternative distribution build, the marketplace’s own SDK or notarisation flow, and (for in-app purchase) its payment integration rather than StoreKit.
 The delta from your App Store build is smaller than the Android-OEM SDK constellation, but it isn’t zero, and it has to be maintained as Apple’s entitlements evolve.
+Our third-party iOS marketplace checklist covers the entitlements, Notarization, and token sequence in order.

 The merchandising.
 This is the part publishers underrate on discovery-led stores.
 A swipe-to-match or playlist-driven surface rewards good store assets — short-form video, sharp capsule art, a hook that reads in a second.
 If you port your App Store listing verbatim, you’re under-using the exact thing that makes a games-only store worth being on.
 The channel rewards merchandising effort in a way a search-driven store doesn’t.